-The EPSRC is a non-departmental public body funded by the UK government through the Department for Universities, Innovation and Skills.
-The EPSRC fund research, grants and postgraduate study in the Engineering and Physical Sciences.
+The EPSRC is a non-departmental public body funded by the UK government through the Department for Business, Energy and Industrial Strategy (BEIS).
+The EPSRC fund research, grants and postgraduate study in Engineering and Physical Sciences.
 They are the main UK body for funding research and training in these disciplines, investing more than £850 million a year.
 The EPSRC supports research into engineering, mathematics, physics, chemistry, materials science, information and communications technologies.

 The specific structure of your doctoral training will vary depending on the type of EPSRC studentship that you were awarded.
 Types of EPSRC studentship at include: